1 Crown Office Row is committed to providing excellent training for pupils. We want each of our pupils to be a future star of the Bar.

-Chambers selects pupils (and tenants) solely on merit.
+Chambers selects pupils (and tenants) solely on merit using contextual marking to place applicants’ academic achievements in the context of their educational background.
 We are committed to a comprehensive Equality & Diversity policy and the age, sex, race, ethnic origin, sexual orientation, marital status, family status, political views or religion of any applicant is disregarded.
 Disability is also disregarded, save in those limited circumstances in which it is genuinely material to a person’s ability to be a tenant or pupil in Chambers.

 Applications will be evaluated at each stage by considering how each applicant meets the following selection criteria:

 - Intellectual and analytical ability, including an ability to present written ideas succinctly and persuasively;

 - Oral communication and advocacy skills;